Rent Cart Redesign l 5 min read

 Before Flow

-03. No Bundling Logic
+03. No Logic for Bundling

 With no dates anchored, users were blocked from adding more items to this cart